 Whether such an effort is successful depends largely on how effective the intelligent document processing solution is.
 The best ones are built on a large database of labeled data points, enough to enable the tool to understand the context behind virtually any document or image.

 Related Content: Reduce P&C Insurance Underwriting Risk With Intelligent Automation

 Large database provides deep context

 Indico’s Intelligent Process Automation (IPA) platform, for example, is built on a database of some 500 million data points.
 It comes with tools that make it simple for business people – those who understand the claims process best – to train a model such that the tool can perform the process in question.
-It takes only about 200 actual documents to train a model that will give you extremely high accuracy.
+And it takes only about 200 actual documents to train a model that will give you extremely high accuracy.

 At the same time, you’re freeing up employees for more rewarding and strategic work while pleasing customers, who get their claims settled faster.